The best over-ear headphones we tested

 Edifier Stax Spirit S3

-The Edifier Stax Spirit S3 is built around a pair of planar magnetic drivers, thin membranes suspended between a pair of magnets.
+The Edifier Stax Spirit S3 are built around a pair of planar magnetic drivers, thin membranes suspended between a pair of magnets.
 These react more quickly to changes in current than the speaker-like dynamic drivers typically used in headphones, and can provide more accurate, detailed sound.
-And the Stax Spirit S3 does sound really good — plenty of high-end detail and dynamics and good imaging with an airy sense of space, impressive for a fairly small closed-back headphone — it’s a solid choice for an on-the-go headphone if your tastes run towards acoustic music.
+And the Stax Spirit S3 do sound really good — plenty of high-end detail and dynamics and good imaging with an airy sense of space, impressive for a fairly small closed-back headphone — it’s a solid choice for an on-the-go headphone if your tastes run toward acoustic music.
 Unusually for a planar-magnetic design, an app lets you make some EQ adjustments, though by selecting presets — it’d be nice to see a little more open approach here.
-Sound aside, the Stax Spirit S3 offers impressive Bluetooth range, fold up small for travel and include a cool travel case.
+Sound aside, the Stax Spirit S3 offer impressive Bluetooth range, fold up small for travel and include a cool travel case.
 You can even use the Stax Spirit S3 wired (though you still need to turn them on, so this is more for use with non-wireless devices than a fallback for being out of power).
 There’s no ANC here, so you’ll depend on the closed back design and good seal for isolation.

 Jabra Elite 85h